 default |

-boolean | Use this domain as default domain | True |
+boolean | Use this domain as the default domain | True |

 ldap_basedn |

-string | LDAP Base Distinguished Names | DC=ad,DC=domain,DC=local |
+string | LDAP Base Distinguished Name | DC=ad,DC=domain,DC=local |

 ldap_fqdn |

-string | _ldap._tcp.Domain_Name | _ldap._tcp.ad.domain.local |
+string | LDAP SRV record for the domain | _ldap._tcp.ad.domain.local |

 domain_fqdn |

-string | domain FQDN (also know as Domain_Name) | AD.DOMAIN.LOCAL |
+string | Domain fully qualified domain name (FQDN) | AD.DOMAIN.LOCAL |

 servers |

-list of string | list of the Active Director servers | [ '192.168.1.12', '192.168.1.13' ] |
+list of string | List of Active Directory server addresses | [ '192.168.1.12', '192.168.1.13' ] |

 kerberos_realm |

-string | Replace kerberos_realm wih your kerberos realm (in UPPER CASE) | AD.DOMAIN.LOCAL |
+string | Kerberos realm name (must be in UPPER CASE) | AD.DOMAIN.LOCAL |

 reduce_roles_for_jwt |

-string or None | define the role in user's JWT | 'cn', 'raw' or None |
+string or None | Defines the role representation in the user's JWT | 'cn', 'raw' or None |

 servers |

-list | list of servers | [ 'ldaps://srv1.domain.local', 'ldap://192.168.1.2'] |
+list | List of LDAP server URIs | [ 'ldaps://srv1.domain.local', 'ldap://192.168.1.2'] |

 Service Account